JoanNgatia/Algorthm-practice/trees/trees.md

 - start at root, view all its children on same level from the left to right,next move to children of children

 ## Tree Types
-1. Binary Search trees - every node has 2 children, levels have number of nodes increasing to the power of 2
+1. Binary Search trees - every parent node has 2 or fewer children, levels have number of nodes increasing to the power of 2. the trees are sorted.
+Every value on the left side is smaller than the values on the right within a level.